 Rule #1 of a New Year’s resolutions is that they have to be specific enough to actually achieve.
 If your resolution is simply to “be healthy” or “get in shape,” there’s no way to know if you’ve accomplished them – or even if you’re heading in the right direction.
-Here are three common resolutions, and how you can work toward them with a little help from local honey.
+Here are three common resolutions, and how you can work toward them with a little help from a raw & unfiltered honey.

 If Your Resolution is to Exercise More

 In those moments where you could be exercising – first thing in the morning, after work, during lunch break, weekend mornings – you aren’t even thinking about it.
 It’s generally not a problem of whether you want to work out or not, it’s that you simply have other habits and things taking up your time.

 One trick to building an exercise habit is to mentally map out in advance exactly how you want it to go: “I’m going to wake up at 6:00am and not hit snooze.
 I will put my hair up, put on my good workout shirt, brush my teeth, make coffee, then hit the gym.
 I’ll start with 15 minutes on the elliptical…” etc. Basically, you need to anticipate the next time you’re going to work out, so that when it arrives, you aren’t having to make every little decision.
 It’s like you’re already halfway done by the time you start.